Later (novel)

-Later is a crime/horror novel written by American author Stephen King, published on March 2, 2021 by Hard Case Crime.
+Later is a crime/horror novel written by American author Stephen King, published on March 2, 2021, by Hard Case Crime.
 The book is available in paperback format with a limited hardcover release.
 The paperback edition features cover art by Paul Mann, and the limited hardcover features cover art by Gregory Manchess.
 The 7 hour audiobook is read by Seth Numrich.
 This is King's third published work with Hard Case Crime, following the release of The Colorado Kid and Joyland.

 The story is told in first person perspective using Jamie Conklin as the protagonist, who has the ability to see the ghosts of dead people.

 The novel entered The New York Times fiction best-seller list at number two, in the week ending March 6, 2021.

 Story

-Set in the late 2000s and early 2010s, Later is narrated by its main character Jamie, a young boy living with his single mother, Tia, in New York City.
+Set in the late 2000s and early 2010s, Later is narrated by Jamie Conklin, a young boy living with his single mother, Tia, in New York City.
 Jamie has the ability to see and talk to the ghosts of dead people.
 These ghosts must answer all his questions truthfully.
 When he was very young, Jamie was traumatized after a man who was killed in a car accident near Central Park waved at him, despite being dead.
-When he is a few years older, he also talks to Mona, the late wife of Professor Martin Burkett, a neighbor and friend of the Conklins.
-At the beginning of the story Jamie's mother is the only one who knows about his special skills.
-Jamie's uncle Harry (the older brother of Jamie's mother) lives in a care home due to having early onset Alzheimer's disease.
+When he is a few years older, he also talks to Mona, the late wife of the Conklins' neighbor, Professor Martin Burkett.
+At the beginning of the story, Tia is the only person who knows about his special skills.
+His uncle Harry (Tia's older brother) lives in a care home due to having early onset Alzheimer's disease.

-Jamie's mother Tia is a literary agent.
-Her star client, Regis Thomas, writes best-selling romance novels set in the Roanoke Colony.
-After the Great Recession, Jamie and his mother lose much of their money, but are still able to get by thanks to Thomas's work.
-Around this time, Tia begins dating Elizabeth "Liz" Dutton, a New York City Police Department detective.
-When Regis suddenly drops dead before finishing the final book in his Roanoke series, Tia fears her literary agency will face bankruptcy.
-She and Liz drive Jamie out to Regis's house, where he talks to the deceased author's ghost and tells his mother the plot of the final book.
-Tia writes the final book herself and publishes it.
-The book is a massive success and the Conklins earn much of their lost money back.
-Soon after, Tia finds drugs in the pocket of Liz's jacket.
-Outraged that she would bring drugs into her home, Tia breaks up with her and kicks Liz out of their apartment.
+Tia is a literary agent, and her star client, Regis Thomas, writes best-selling romance novels.
+Despite losing some money in the Great Recession, Jamie and his mother are still able to get by thanks to Thomas' work.
+Around this time, Tia begins dating Elizabeth "Liz" Dutton, an NYPD detective.
+When Regis suddenly drops dead before finishing his final book, Tia fears her agency will face bankruptcy.
+She and Liz drive Jamie out to Regis' house, where he talks to the deceased author's ghost and tells his mother the plot of the final book.
+After finishing the final book, Tia publishes it to massive success and the Conklins earn much of their lost money back.
+Soon after, Tia breaks up with Liz after finding drugs in her jacket.